aborrero/ral-arturo.org/_posts/2020-11-22-python-nftables-tutorial.md

     }}}
 ]}
 ```
-I encourage you to take a look at the manpage if you want to know about how powerful this interface
+I encourage you to take a look at the manpage if you want to know more, and see how powerful this
-is.
-I've created a git repository to host several source code examples using different features of
+interface is.
+I've created a git repository to host several source code examples using different
-the library: [https://github.com/aborrero/python-nftables-tutorial][github].
-I plan to introduce
+features of the library: [https://github.com/aborrero/python-nftables-tutorial][github].
+I plan to
-more code examples as I learn and create them.
+introduce more code examples as I learn and have time to create them.

 There are several relevant projects out there using this nftables python integration already.
 One
-of the most important pieces of software is `firewalld`.
+of the most important pieces of software using it is `firewalld`.
 They
 [started using the JSON format back in 2019][firewalld-json].

 In the past, people interacting with iptables programmatically would either call the iptables